-- Why eating real foods will help you increase your protein intake
+- Eating real foods will help you increase your protein intake.

 Are you at your best performing weight for your sport or goals?
 Sometimes, in order to gain that extra edge over the competition, athletes find they might need to be a bit lighter (think: triathlete), or a bit heavier (think: defense).
 It can take some tweaking to figure out what body composition makes you feel and perform your best.

 At SportFuel, we always advocate that pro and elite athlete prospects listen to their bodies’ cues.
 If you feel best, and perform better, at 10% body fat, yet your coach asks you to be at 8 or 9%, listen to your body.
 You know yourself best.